SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In JSON but not JS object literals, functions are forbidden.
 In JSON, the top-level item can either be an object or an array.

+##### Schema

+JSON schemas are schemas for json, usually written in JSON, though they can be written in different things. top-level keys title|title for the schema description|description for the schema
+$schema|URL of the version of JSON Schema this document adheres to
+$id|base url for the document, similar to <base> in HTML

 #### ICAL/VCARD

 ical|text/calendar|calendar information|RFC 5545|.ics